 BHEA hosts a graduation ceremony for both kindergarten and high school seniors.These are separate events coordinated by volunteers that meet regularly throughout the school year.
 Communication with the volunteer member is usually through email and the Facebook Group created by the BHEA coordinator.
 Parents with students involved are highly encouraged to participate on the volunteer committee.

-BHEA students can participate in a local Spelling Bee.
+BHEA students may participate in BHEA's Spelling Bee.
 It is typically held iypically held in January and the children have a great time sharing their spelling knowledge.
 The winner goes on to participate in the Regional Spelling Bee.
 View study words here.
+Contact: Adriana Zoder.

 History "Share" Event: